 RoviSys Building Technologies has been the sole building management system (BMS) provider at the company’s current sites for five years, gaining exclusive knowledge and providing extensive experience in a range of solutions, from BMS and facility management to connectivity and asset management.
 A close working relationship with the data center operations and engineering teams, along with a history of previously successful efforts made RoviSys a natural extension of the stakeholder team and a clear partner choice for this massive expansion.

-This capability frees the site from sourcing over 1.5 million gallons of water per month from the municipal water infrastructure, enabling an environmentally responsible solution.
+This capability frees the site from sourcing multi-millions of gallons of water per month from the municipal water infrastructure, enabling an environmentally responsible solution.

 RoviSys provided a comprehensive proposal leveraging Rockwell ControlLogix FT View solutions to complete the integration of a ground water system, complete with design documentation, sequence of operations, control system diagrams, chemical treatment system, chemical and electrical contractor systems, and the specifications needed to get the project moving.
 Stakeholders agreed to a twelve month timeline and 4,000 total man-hours of effort.

 With the guidance of an on-site RoviSys project manager lead and support engineers, RoviSys worked through the full commissioning and code solutions for the build, including:

 - Panel drawings for four panels in four control areas of the facility

 This new facility is able to pull water directly from an underground river and chemically treat it for use in the process lines.
 This capability frees the site from sourcing multi-millions of gallons of water per month from the municipal water infrastructure, enabling an environmentally responsible solution that allows operation and expansion without affecting the area’s limited water resources.